rust-lang/rfcs/text/0000-cfg-path-version.md

 it is clear that it is paths we are talking about because the argument is a path and not something else.

-While `can_use` is also a strong contender, we reject this option because it may imply to the user that only things that you may `use $path;` can go in there.
+While `can_use` and `usable` are also strong contenders, we reject these options because they may imply to the user that only things that you may `use $path;` can go in there.
 Meanwhile, you may `#[cfg(accessible(::foo::MyTrait::my_method))` which is *not* possible as `use ::foo::MyTrait::my_method;`.
 This also applies to other associated items and inherent methods as well as `struct` fields.